Frontier model variant 10x cheaper released

 What matters for this prediction is whether the pattern scales to genuinely transformative agent capabilities:

-- Claude Code, OpenAI Codex, and other coding agents are generating real revenue and displacing some work — but at premium prices
+- Claude Code, OpenAI Codex, and other coding agents are generating real revenue and displacing some work, but often at premium prices

 - No single mini release has yet triggered the kind of mass adoption shift the essay describes